Duexis and Alcohol/Food Interactions

 Minor Drug Interaction

-H2 antagonists may alter the disposition of nonsteroidal anti-inflammatory drugs (NSAIDs), resulting in increased or decreased plasma concentrations.
-Data are varied, even for the same NSAID.
-The mechanism may be related to inhibition of metabolism, changes in gastric pH that decrease absorption, and/or reduced urinary elimination.
-Statistically significant changes have been small and of limited clinical significance.
-Clinical monitoring of patient response and tolerance is recommended.
+H2 antagonists may alter the pharmacokinetic disposition of some nonsteroidal anti-inflammatory drugs (NSAIDs), resulting in increased or decreased plasma concentrations.
+Data have been varied, even for the same NSAID.
+The mechanism may involve inhibition of metabolism, changes in gastric pH resulting in altered absorption, and/or reduced urinary elimination of the affected NSAIDs.
+Statistically significant changes have been small and of limited clinical significance when interactions have been observed.

 Ibuprofen Nicotine